🇲🇿

 Is it safe to travel to Mozambique right now?

-How expensive is Mozambique for travelers?
+How expensive is Mozambique for travellers?

 Ready for Mozambique?